Damboa massacre

 On 4 July 2014, jihadist group Boko Haram attacked Damboa, Borno State, northeastern Nigeria.
-The Nigerian Army said that the fought off the insurgents, but locals said that the Army abandoned its barracks there and left the town as a result.
+The Nigerian Army said that they fought off the insurgents, but locals said that the Army abandoned its barracks there and left the town as a result.

 On 18 July 2014, Boko Haram again attacked Damboa.
 The Army had left; the self-defence militia were quickly overpowered by Boko Haram, who took over the town - killing over 100 people and burning most of it.